island-is/island.is/libs/auth-api-lib/seeders/README.md

 Notes about the arguments:

 - `name` should be prefixed with the organisation domain, eg `@island.is`.
-- `displayName` is the name of the scope, shown to users.
+- `displayName` is the name of the scope, shown to users if custom delegations are supported.
-- `description` is a description of what the scope gives access to, also shown to users.
+- `description` is a description of what the scope gives access to, also shown to users if custom delegations are supported.
 - `delegation` allows you to configure if the scope should be automatically granted to legal guardians and procuring holders, or if it should support custom delegations.
 Defaults to no delegation support.
 - `accessControlled: true` makes this a special scope that normal users don't have access to.
 It is possible to give users access to this scope in the IDS admin.
 This is a simple tool to manage access to admin clients and resources.
-- `addToResource` specifies which resource this scope belongs to.
+- `addToResource` Deprecated, we no longer recommend assigning scopes to a resource or audience.
+Specifies which resource this scope belongs to.
 Defaults to `@island.is`.
 - `addToClients` adds this scope as `allowedScopes` for the specified clients.

 ### Using compose.